 Material: Reclaimed sawmill blade steel, reclaimed copper water pipe, Nootka Cypress, Pacific Yew, samegawa, spalted Alder firewood, Cocobolo chopstick

-This piece is in a private collection in New Hampshire.
+This piece is in a private collection in Missouri.

 = 0.1 shaku（尺）